The Ultimate Holiday Breakup Survival Guide

 You'll have to find a tactful way to manage these uncomfortable conversations.
 Even if they feel utterly insensitive, it's unlikely anyone is intentionally trying to be hurtful.

-The most likely reason someone may be asking you awkward questions (or not saying anything at all) is simply that most well-intentioned people don't know how to handle these sorts of uncomfortable situations.
+The most likely reason someone may be asking you awkward questions (or not saying anything at all) is simply that many well-intentioned people don't know how to handle these sorts of uncomfortable situations.

 If someone does ask about your relationship situation and you'd rather not delve into details, tactfully deflect and redirect the conversation by having a few prepared responses to wrap up the conversation.
 For example, something like, "Yes, it's been hard.
 We just grew apart.
 Anyway, Let's shift gears —how about those Raptors?"